Usual daily schedule

 What you’ll learn

 Throughout your time at the elephant mahout project you will train with one elephant.
-You will follow a progressive training course during which you will notice your elephant start to recognise you and become responsive towards you – it’s an amazing feeling when your elephant first shows you this recognition!
+Over time you will notice your elephant start to recognise you and become responsive towards you – it’s an amazing feeling when your elephant first shows you this recognition!

 On the first day your elephant needs to get to know you – particularly the sound of your voice and your scent.
 Today you will walk with your elephant through the mahout village and surrounding forest learning from your mahout and guide the commands to make your elephant follow you, stop, turn, lift its leg, drink etc. You will also feed your elephant and keep its living area at the camp clean and help your mahout to give the elephant a shower.

-On the second day you will start the day again walking with your elephant, then, if you wish, you will learn how to climb on your elephant – don’t worry everyone needs help the 1st time!
+On subsequent days you will start the day again walking with your elephant, then, if you wish, you will learn how to climb on your elephant – don’t worry everyone needs help the 1st time!
 After a short ride on the elephant’s neck through the village, learning from your mahout and guide the different commands for your elephant, you will learn the equally important art of getting down!
 In the afternoon you will take a longer ride on the elephant’s neck through the surrounding countryside.
-(Note: riding on your elephant is optional and if you prefer to walk beside her instead, that’s absolutely fine too.
+(Note: riding on your elephant is optional and if you prefer to walk beside her instead, we positively encourage this).